-${f arachnoid}$ - the serous membrane forming the middle of the three coverings of the brain and spinal cord bronchi - plural of bronchus, which is a division of the trachea bronchiole - small branch of the bronchus that carries air to and from the alveoli bronchospasm - bronchoconstriction, or the sudden narrowing of the smaller airways, of a spasmodic nature capillary - microscopic blood vessels in which the gas exchange takes place between the bloodstream and the tissues or the air in the lungs carbon monoxide - a highly poisonous, odourless, tasteless and colourless gas formed when carbon material burns with restricted access to oxygen.
-It is toxic by inhalation since it competes with oxygen in binding with the haemoglobin, thereby resulting in diminished availability of oxygen in tissues cardiopulmonary resuscitation (CPR) - an emergency procedure that is performed in an effort to manually preserve intact brain function until further measures are taken to restore spontaneous blood circulation and breathing in a person in cardiac arrest cardiorespiratory - pertaining to the circulatory and respiratory systems cartilaginous - pertaining to or composed of cartilage cerebral - of, relating to or affecting the brain or cerebrum cerebrovascular accident (CVA) - sudden death of some brain cells due to lack of oxygen when the blood flow to the brain is impaired by blockage or rupture of an artery to the brain; also referred to as a stroke chordata - a major phylum in the kingdom Animalia characterised by the presence of a spinal cord.
+bronchi - plural of bronchus, which is a division of the trachea bronchiole - small branch of the bronchus that carries air to and from the alveoli bronchospasm - bronchoconstriction, or the sudden narrowing of the smaller airways, of a spasmodic nature capillary - microscopic blood vessels where the gas exchange takes place between the bloodstream and the tissues or the air in the lungs carbon monoxide - a highly poisonous, odourless, tasteless and colourless gas formed when carbon material burns with restricted access to oxygen.
+It is toxic by inhalation since it competes with oxygen in binding with the haemoglobin, thereby resulting in diminished availability of oxygen in tissues.

+cardiopulmonary resuscitation (CPR) - an emergency procedure that is performed in an effort to manually preserve intact brain function until further measures are taken to restore spontaneous blood circulation and breathing in a person in cardiac arrest cardiorespiratory - pertaining to the circulatory and respiratory systems cartilaginous - pertaining to or composed of cartilage cerebral - of, relating to or affecting the brain or cerebrum cerebrovascular accident (CVA) - sudden death of some brain cells due to lack of oxygen when the blood flow to the brain is impaired by blockage or rupture of an artery to the brain; also referred to as a stroke Chordata - a major phylum in the kingdom Animalia characterised by the presence of a spinal cord.
 Phylogenetically, this phylum includes all vertebrates and some closely related invertebrates.